TheDleo/vagrant-haproxy-demo/README.md

 3. In terminal #2, run ``` vagrant up web1 && vagrant ssh web1 ```
 4. In terminal #3, run ``` vagrant up web2 && vagrant ssh web2 ```
 5. Open up [http://localhost:8080/haproxy?stat](http://localhost:8080/haproxy?stats) in your host's browser.
 This is the HAProxy admin interface.
-6. Open up [http://localhost:8081/](http://localhost:8081/) in your host's browser.
+6. Open up [http://localhost:8081/index.php](http://localhost:8081/index.php) in your host's browser.
 This is the load balanced interface to the two web servers.  **Note** this is port forwarded via your actual host, and will be accessible via your externally accessible IP address - you can access test the load balancer from another workstation if you wish.
-7. Open up [http://172.28.33.11/](http://172.28.33.11/) in a browser to see if web1's Apache is working.
+7. Open up [http://172.28.33.11/index.php](http://172.28.33.11/index.php) in a browser to see if web1's Apache is working.
-8. Open up [http://172.28.33.12/](http://172.28.33.12/) in a browser to see if web2's Apache is working.
+8. Open up [http://172.28.33.12/index.php](http://172.28.33.12/index.php) in a browser to see if web2's Apache is working.
 5. To see the Apache access logs on web1 and web2, run ``` sudo tail -f /var/log/apache2/access.log ```  If you'd like to filter out the "pings" from the load balancer, run ``` sudo tail -f /var/log/apache2/access.log | grep -v OPTIONS ```
 6. To stop Apache on one of the webservers to simulate an outage, run ``` sudo service apache2 stop ```  To start it again, run ``` sudo service apache2 start ```
-7. To make changes to haproxy, edit the config file with ``` sudo nano /etc/haproxy/haproxy.cfg ```  When you want to apply the changes, run ``` sudo service haproxy reload ```  If you break things and want to reset back, just run ``` sudo cp /etc/haproxy/haproxy.cfg.orig /etc/haproxy/haproxy.cfg && sudo service haproxy reload ```
+7. To make changes to haproxy, edit the config file with ``` sudo vi /etc/haproxy/haproxy.cfg ```  When you want to apply the changes, run ``` sudo service haproxy reload ```  If you break things and want to reset back, just run ``` sudo cp /etc/haproxy/haproxy.cfg.orig /etc/haproxy/haproxy.cfg && sudo service haproxy reload ```
 8. When you're all done, type ``` exit ``` at the shell to get back to your local terminal.
-9. To shut down the VM's, run ``` vagrant halt web1 web2 haproxy ```
+9. To shut down the VM's, run ``` vagrant halt web1 web2 haproxy ``` or just ``` vagrant halt  ``` to shutdown all 3 at once
 10. To remove the VM's from your hard drive, run ``` vagrant destroy web1 web2 haproxy ```
-11. If you wish to remove the cached image file from which these machines were created, run ``` vagrant box remove precise32 ```
+11. If you wish to remove the cached image file from which these machines were created, run ``` vagrant box remove precise64 ```

 # Reference material
 * [Vagrant](http://vagrantup.com)